davidgatti/Side-Window-Css-Scroll/README.md

 ## More about me

-I don’t only live on GitHub I try to do many things not to get bored 🙃.
+I don’t only live on GitHub, I try to do many things not to get bored 🙃.
 To learn more about me, you can visit the following links:

 - [Podcasts](http://david.gatti.pl/podcasts)
 - [Articles](http://david.gatti.pl/articles)